api3dao/old-api3-docs/dev_notes.md

 4:47:20 PM: Language does not exist: text
 ```

-This message may appear (may times) when running `yarn docs:dev`.
-Try running `NODE_OPTIONS="--max-old-space-size=8192" yarn docs:dev`.
+This message may appear (may times) when running `yarn docs:dev or build`.
+Try running `NODE_OPTIONS="--max-old-space-size=8192" yarn docs:dev or build`.
 Afterwards go back to using `yarn docs:dev` and the message should go away.

-The package.json script can also be updated if the mesagae appears on Netlify auto builds.
-This of course will make the command used each time with local developement.
+The package.json script can also be updated if the mesagae appears.

 https://github.com/vuejs/vuepress/issues/1066

 ## vuepress-theme-reco

-A poosible solutions to the lack of a page-right sub-sidebar.
+A possible solution to the lack of a page-right sub-sidebar.

 https://github.com/vuepress-reco/vuepress-theme-reco/tags

-## Clean up origin/<branches> caused by missue of the deploy.sh script
+## Clean up origin/<branches>

+May be needed to clear origin/gh-pages locally if you donot want it hanging around.
+Caused by missue of the deploy.sh script

 ```bash
 git branch -d -r origin/<remote branch name> (This will not delete the branch on the remote repo!)